English Willow Giants–Gog and Magog

 Olivia Elton Barratt–Prime Warden of the Worshipful Company of Basketmakers 2006

-It is in this parade that the WILLOW Gog and Magog will travel through the streets of London, and hopefully, later take up residence in Guildhall on display for all to see and enjoy.
+It is in this parade that the English Willow Giants, Gog and Magog, will travel through the streets of London, and hopefully, later take up residence in Guildhall on display for all to see and enjoy.

 About The Author